12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 **`Note`**:

-Git files are separate and independent from files in file system stored on computer.
+Git files are separate and independent from files in the file system stored on computer.